-When students from face the task of writing for state mandated test, there is always a few that want to vent their spleen by describing how much they hate to do this kind of writing.
-The hapless scorer must read through their litany of insulting rants, so the scorers typically return the favor by given these students the lowest score possible.
-In this situation, I always discourage student to write about writing.
+When students face the task of writing for state mandated tests, there are always a few that want to vent their spleen by describing how much they hate to do this kind of writing.
+The hapless scorer must read through their litany of insulting rants, so the scorers typically return the favor by giving these students the lowest score possible.
+In this situation, I always discourage students from writing about writing.

 - How do I feel about writing?

 - What do I like and dislike about it?

 - What kind of writing do I enjoy doing the most?

 - What kind of writing do I find the hardest to do?

 - When are the best situations for me to write?